 The only paid attraction at the Observatory the Planetarium has regular shows going on throughout the day with various and regularly updated themes.
-A planetarium is a large domed screen which the movie is projected onto giving the impression of being in the movie.
+A planetarium is a large domed screen on which the movie is projected giving the impression of being in the movie.
 So if it’s space you feel (a bit) like you are in space, and underwater movie and you feel under the water.
-It’s kind of like an old-school Virtual Reality!
+It’s kind of like old-school Virtual Reality!

 These Planetariums fell out of favor and were considered relics and widely ignored in recent decades after their initial popularity.
 They were invented when TV was not even a thing, at least not as we know it, and as such mesmerized audiences.
 But with TV and Cinema and even video games progressing so much the crude and old-fashioned shows simply could not compete.
-Iconic examples such as the Observatory’s survived simply for nostalgic reasons and as they operate as not for profit.
+Iconic examples such as the Observatory’s survived simply for nostalgic reasons and as they operate as a not-for-profit.
 But most closed and were demolished.

 Popularity has resurged however as the very reasons they failed, rival technology, has reinvented and updated the experience.
 In 2002 a major overhaul of the observatory and Planetarium took place to bring this dinosaur right up to the present day.
 His resolution digital projectors now bring the subject matter to life like never before.
 This combined with a raised interest in science from the public has made the Planetarium a Must-see experience once again.

 There are several shows available and these are narrated by a live storyteller (Probably not Raj From The Big Bang Theory) These shows change every now and then but the current shows are:

-- Centred in the Universe – General Astro show focusing on our place in the cosmos and how it all began
+- Centered in the Universe – General Astro show focusing on our place in the cosmos and how it all began

 - Water Is Life – Exploring the importance of Water on life and where we may find water and hence possibly life in locations other than earth.